top of page

 Davis Front FULL Website p.2.jpg

-Info Page: this provides a 'nuts-and-bolts" guideline to proper installation of the plants (and their maintenance); the proper placement of sprinklers (as well as types of heads to use); additional irrigation notes specific to SCVWD guidelines and qualification for available rebates; and an after-installation irrigation schedule to maximize success of landscape project (as well as a basis for a contractual enforcement for "performance requirements" for all contractors/installers should it become necessary later)
+Info/Guidance Page: this provides a 'nuts-and-bolts" guideline to proper installation of the plants (and their maintenance); the proper placement of sprinklers (as well as types of heads to use); additional irrigation notes specific to SCVWD guidelines and qualification for available rebates; and an after-installation irrigation schedule to maximize success of landscape project (as well as a basis for a contractual enforcement for "performance requirements" for all contractors/installers should it become necessary later)

 Guidry Back Yard DBD Rev. 8_18_23 p.2.jpeg